Itinerant Ferromagnetism in SU(N)-Symmetric Fermi Gases at Finite Temperature: First Order Phase Transitions and Time-Reversal Symmetry: Introduction

-Nevertheless, in the absence of a lattice (i.e. the continuum limit), variational Montecarlo calculations found that FM transition occurs~\cite{Pilati_PhysRevLett.105.030405_2010} for values of the gas parameter $k_F a_s \approx 1$, where $k_F$ is the Fermi wave number and $a_s$ the s-wave scattering length (the actual value depends on details of the inter-particle potential beyond the scattering length), which is roughly in agreement with the prediction of Stoner's criterion for the Fermi gas.
-Indeed, Stoner's model and its more sophisticated version, Landau's theory of phase transitions, predict a continuous phase transition to the itinerant ferromagnet.
-On the other hand, recent quantum Montecarlo calculations~\cite{Conduit_PhysRevLett.103.207201_2009,Pilati_PhysRevLett.105.030405_2010} and earlier theoretical studies~\cite{Belitz_Kirkpatrick_PhysRevLett.94.247205,Belitz_PhysRevLett.89.247202_2002,Duine_PhysRevLett.95.230403_2005,Conduit_PhysRevA.79.053606_2009} obtained a first order transition.
+Nevertheless, in the absence of a lattice (i.e. the continuum limit), variational Montecarlo calculations found that the FM transition takes place~\cite{Pilati_PhysRevLett.105.030405_2010} for values of the gas parameter $k_F a_s \approx 1$, where $k_F$ is the Fermi wave number and $a_s$ the s-wave scattering length (indeed, the actual value depends on details of the inter-particle potential beyond the scattering length~\cite{Pilati_PhysRevLett.105.030405_2010}).
+The value of the transition point is roughly in agreement with the prediction of Stoner's criterion for the Fermi gas.
+Furthermore, Stoner's model and its more sophisticated version, Landau's theory of phase transitions, predict a continuous phase transition to the itinerant ferromagnet in three spatial dimensions.
+On the other hand, recent quantum Montecarlo calculations~\cite{Conduit_PhysRevLett.103.207201_2009,Pilati_PhysRevLett.105.030405_2010} and earlier theoretical studies~\cite{Belitz_Kirkpatrick_PhysRevLett.94.247205,Belitz_PhysRevLett.89.247202_2002,Duine_PhysRevLett.95.230403_2005,Conduit_PhysRevA.79.053606_2009} found a first order transition.
 The change of order is a consequence of the coupling of (ferro-) magnetic fluctuations to particle-hole excitations~\cite{Belitz_Kirkpatrick_PhysRevLett.94.247205,Belitz_PhysRevLett.89.247202_2002,Duine_PhysRevLett.95.230403_2005,Conduit_PhysRevA.79.053606_2009}, a phenomenon akin to the Weinberg-Coleman mechanism of high-energy Physics~\cite{WeinbergColeman_PhysRevD.7.1888}.
-This mechanism is effective as long as the Fermi surface remains sharp, and it is therefore suppressed by thermal fluctuations.
-Thus, above a certain tri-critical temperature, the transition becomes continuous again.
+This mechanism is suppressed by thermal fluctuations.
+Thus, above a certain (tri-critical point) temperature, the transition becomes continuous again.
 This is in agreement the experimental observations of a continuous phase transition in FM metals like Fe and Ni, for which the Curie temperature $T_{c}\approx 1000$K.